-Role Assignment Options Description Specify what permission sets should be considered when calculating which users in a role to assign Select one of the following: All permissions (default): All of a user's configured and inherited permission sets are considered to determine whether the user is eligible to be the step owner for a plan file.
+Role Assignment Options Description Specify what permission sets should be considered when calculating which users in a role to assign All permissions (default): All of a user's configured and inherited permission sets are considered to determine whether the user is eligible to be the step owner for a plan file.
 In this case the assigned role simply defines a pool of users to be evaluated.
 Only permissions associated with the assigned role: Only the role permissions, and any user permission sets that are explicitly combined with the named role, are considered to determine whether the user is eligible to be the step owner for a plan file.
-In this case the role not only defines the pool of users to be evaluated.
+In this case the role not only defines the pool of users to be evaluated, but also limits the permission sets to be considered.
 In both cases, plan file permission sets are only considered for step ownership if Interacts with Process Management is enabled for the permission set.